DawnEver/MacScrips/readme.md

 2. *#!/bin/bash* for the first line
 3. Code your script
 4. cd to this directory and execute *chmod 755 filenme*
+5. create password.txt and fillin your password
+6. click *editEnv* to add script to environment path,and then you can execute it in terminal

 ### script list